xujenny98/kickstarter-analysis/README.md

 <br /> -Theater outcome based on launch date has the highest successful rate and failure rate.

 <br />What can you conclude about the Outcomes based on Goals?
-<br />Higher dollar goals do not adversely impact success.
+<br />Higher dollar goals do not adversely impact success rate.

 <br />What are some limitations of this dataset?
-<br />We are not sure that we are using a representative sample size since we are not sure of the population size.
+<br />We are not sure if we are using the right representative sample size since we don't know the population size.

 <br />What are some other possible tables and/or graphs that we could create?
 <br />Other possible tables to look are the successful, failure, canceled rate by different country, currency and staff pick.